 “Then things got a little tangled when he began to give all his time to me and none to her.
 I told him I wasn't sure I could date him because I'd always feel bad about replacing his best friend and driving them apart.
 This made him frustrated with his best friend, who was, in turn, upset with me.
 Meanwhile, I was equally disappointed with the guy, because he'd seemingly ruined my friendship with the girl, for whom I'd developed even stronger feelings.

 “She held a special place in my coming out story — I had no idea I was bisexual until I met her.
-She had such a sweet voice and demeanour.
+She had such a sweet voice and demeanor.
 She was the most beautiful girl I'd ever seen.
-Her hair was raven-coloured and layered, and her skin was flawless.
+Her hair was raven-colored and layered, and her skin was flawless.
 Her cheeks would blush at the slightest hint of embarrassment.
 She was simply stunning.

 Someday, I might even reach out to her again — she's the only girl who's ever made me feel that way.”